pwenig/angular_sample/README.md

 * To create the initial admin user:
   * $rake admin:create_user

-* To import all initial data:
+* To import all initial data except for initial namestrings:
   * $rake import:all

+* To import initial namestrings
+  * $rake import:namestrings

-* To clear and reset all initial data (except Users and Agencies)
+* To clear and reset all initial data including namestrings (except Users and Agencies)
   * $rake import:reset

 * To import initial network data: